harivams-sai/form-submission-collector-be/README.md

-# My-Node-Setup
+# FORM-SUBMISSION_COLLECTOR_BACKEND

-This repo serves as a project setup for one of my favourite tech stacks 🌟
+This repo serves as a backend for 'Form Submission Collector'.

+The Tech Stack 🌟

 [TypeScript](https://www.typescriptlang.org/download) : You know it! \
 [Volta](https://volta.sh/) : The JavaScript Tool Manager \